Rotorsoft/eventually-monorepo/libs/eventually/README.md

 - Public schemas are usually bigger and more stable
 - Public events are published to the message broker with `at-least-once` delivery guarantees and are expected to be eventually consumed by either pub/sub or polling patterns
+- Event handlers handling public events are subscribed to a producer service topic by default

 Private messages are limited to the boundaries of the micro-service